strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_04_backlog.rst

 - Moving node up/down/left/right.
 For example, move a node of level 2 to level 1.

   - Follow-up feature: moving nodes between documents.

+- TBL view:

+  - Column filters to show/hide columns.
+  - Completely empty columns are hidden by default.

 - All forms: